Nrulafind/SEMA/README.md

 - Visual Studio Code
 - Postman
 - Cloud Build
-- Cloud Storage for gs://semaasia and saved file from firebase storage too
+- Cloud Storage for bucket storage also saved the same file from firebase storage.
 - Firebase Auth for Authentication
 - Firebase Firestore for database storage and set authorization regarding 'uid' Firebase Auth should 'match Firestore documentID'.
-- Firebase Storage for save profile photo and saved url link to Firestore
+- Firebase Storage for save profile photo and saved url link to Firestore.
 - Cloud Run
 - SwaggerHub for UI API Documentations, Swagger Online Editor for edit API Documentations.
 ## Library We Use